Doers-Minds/students-management/README.md

 🔐 Secure Login & Registration
 Students can securely register and activate their accounts using their official Student ID for validation.
-Ensures that only verified WMSU students gain access to the platform.
+Ensures that only verified students-management students gain access to the platform.

 📊 Academic Dashboard
 🎓 My Grades